apache/hudi/website/docs/quick-start-guide.md

 **CREATE TABLE LIKE**

-The "CREATE TABLE LIKE" statement allows you to create a new Hudi table with the same schema and properties from an existing Hudi/hive table.
+The `CREATE TABLE LIKE` statement allows you to create a new Hudi table with the same schema and properties from an existing Hudi/hive table.

 :::note
 This feature is available in Apache Hudi for Spark 3 and later versions.